Convalescent Plasma for the Treatment of COVID-19 and Donation of Convalescent Plasma

 2 Severe COVID-19 is defined by > 1 of the following: shortness of breath, respiratory rate ≥ 30/min, blood oxygen saturation ≤ 93%, partial pressure of arterial oxygen to fraction of inspired oxygen ratio < 300, lung infiltrates > 50% within 24 to 48 hours.

-As of April 13, 2020, over 50 Illinois hospitals have registered to participate in this protocol.
+As of April 13, 2020, more than 50 Illinois hospitals have registered to participate in this protocol.

 - Site Registration Form (first step, also includes IRB information)